python/cpython/Doc/library/dis.rst

    Calls a callable object, similarly to :opcode:`CALL_FUNCTION`.
    *argc* represents the number of keyword and positional arguments, identically to :opcode:`CALL_FUNCTION`.
+   The top of the stack contains keyword arguments (if any), stored identically to :opcode:`CALL_FUNCTION`.
+   Below that
-   The top of the stack contains an iterable object containing additional positional arguments.
+   is an iterable object containing additional positional arguments.
-   Below this are keyword arguments (if any), positional arguments (if any), and a callable object, identically to :opcode:`CALL_FUNCTION`.
+   Below that are positional arguments (if any) and a callable object, identically to :opcode:`CALL_FUNCTION`.
-   Before the callable object is called, the iterable object at the top of the stack is "unpacked" and its contents are appended to the positional arguments passed in.
+   Before the callable object is called, the iterable object is "unpacked" and its contents are appended to the positional arguments passed in.
-   The iterable object at the top of the stack is ignored when computing the value of ``argc``.
+   The iterable object is ignored when computing the value of ``argc``.